 Tous·tes dans une photo

-Tous·tes dans une photo is an art en commun project carried out through a process of presence and production, with and for the residents of the Paris Habitat tower at 1 rue Martin Luther King, in the Larris neighborhood of Fontenay-sous-Bois.
+Tous·tes dans une photo is a communal art project carried out with and for the residents of the Larris neighborhood in Fontenay-sous-Bois

 Everybody in a photo